nullpointerexceptionkek/wordle-solver/README.md

 # Wordle solver

 This wordle solver requires no human interaction; it will automatically detect the board and input the guesses.
-Follow the instruction below.
+Follow the instructions below.

+If you are interested, I also made an automatic spelling bee solver; check my repos.

 ![demo](/image.png)